 Fort Lauderdale Beach

 Not sure where to start?
 Sink your toes into the soft sands of Fort Lauderdale Beach.
-Located just east of the downtown core, Fort Lauderdale’s main public beach is one of the most popular beaches in Fort Lauderdale for sun worshippers.
+Located just east of the downtown core, the city’s main public beach is one of the most popular beaches in Fort Lauderdale for sun worshippers.

 The white sand and turquoise water will lull you into a relaxed state of mind.
 The promenade follows a long stretch of sand and is filled with restaurants offering perfect ocean views.
 Its central location also makes it easy to slip over to the legendary Las Olas Boulevard, dotted with art galleries and various shops.

-Fort Lauderdale Beach Park is also a popular attraction in Fort Lauderdale Beach.
-In the park, you can find people playing beach volleyball on its volleyball courts as well as shooting some hoops on its basketball courts.
+In Fort Lauderdale Beach Park, you can find people playing beach volleyball on its volleyball courts as well as shooting some hoops on its basketball courts.
 On certain days of the week, you’ll find people gathering for public fitness classes like yoga and pilates.
 There are always plenty of parking spaces, making it easy to get to & from the classes.

 Fort Lauderdale Beach is also home to the Hang Loose Surf School.
 Visit to check learning how to surf off your bucket list.